 Dan is a European and Chartered UK Patent Attorney.
 He joined Dehns in 2001 after completing a BSc and then a PhD, both from the University of Bristol.
-He became an Associate of the firm in 2008.
+He became an Associate of the firm in 2008 and Senior Associate in 2018.

 Type of clients and client work